1. Formatting requirements

 References (references to literature should be made in text in brackets with the number of pages of the printed (electronic) source, for example, [3, p.
 277] or [7, p.
 87; 9, p.
 57].
 The literature (sources) is given at the end of the article in alphabetical order in accordance with the applicable standards of bibliographic description and requirements for scientific specialized editions.
 It is advisable to refer to sources that reveal the significant results of research over the last 5 years (with the exception of the necessary references to archival facts and the work of classics on the issues of the article).

-Data about authors and abstracts in Russian and English (see example).
+Data about authors and abstract in English (see example).

 * Unique author's DOJ is assigned to articles that are according to the requirements of the edition by international parameters